Will Arizona cover the spread vs. Wisconsin? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Arizona is 7-0 against the spread and 7-0 overall when scoring more than 63.1 points.
+- Wisconsin is 5-3 against the spread and 7-1 overall when it scores more than 62.6 points.

 Bet on this or any college basketball matchup at BetMGM